makinhs/expressjs-api-tutorial/README.md

 Please make sure to remove the hard-coded jwtSecret when you will be using for your own project.
 You could export as a node variable the values that you want and import it as well.

 Have fun ;)

+## Changelog

+2020-06-01: updated at the master branch and branch number 5 the remove method on the generic in.memory to use splice(obj,1) instead of (obj,obj) that was causing bugs.
+Please be aware that the other branches are not changed.